zby/LLMEasyTools/README.md

 - **Schema Generation**: Effortlessly create JSON schemas for tools using Pydantic models.
 - **Function Name Mapping**: Flexibly map JSON schema names to Python code.
 - **Dispatching Function Calls**: Directly invoke functions based on LLM response structures.
+- **Bound Methods for Stateful Tools**: You can register methods bound to an object to have stateful tools.
+See examples/stateful_search.py

 ## Installation